mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 [x*x for x in range(1,6)] #=> [1, 4, 9, 16, 25]
 ```

-We can also use this trick when using hashes/dictionaries.
-Ruby has an easy shortcut to do this, but a little `for..in` trick works just as well:
+We can also use this trick when using hashes/dictionaries to obtain its keys or values.
+Ruby has an easy shortcut to do this by calling `.keys` and `.values` respectively, but a little `for..in` trick works just as well:

 ```ruby
 # Ruby